jdroniou/HArDCore3D-release/docs-MAINPAGE.md

 make
 ```

 After this, `build/Schemes` will contain the executables (e.g. `hho-diffusion`) to run the schemes.
-These executables need to access the typ2 meshes, which they should naturally find if you put the `typ2_meshes` directory at the root of the project's files.
+These executables need to access the meshes, which they should naturally find if you have left the `meshes` directory at the root of the project's files.